udemy/pywikigraph/README.md

 # pywikigraph

 pywikigraph helps you determine the relationship between any two wikipedia articles, bold or italic terms.
-It tells you how closely they are connected to other (degree of separation) and also the exact paths between them.
+It tells you how closely they are connected to other (degree of separation) and also the exact shortest paths between them.
 You have the option to specify whether you want to use a directed graph or an undirected graph.

 To learn more about this project and/or its use cases, please take a look at this [blog](https://medium.com/udemy-engineering/fast-wikipedia-traversal-algorithm-and-its-applications-in-nlp-and-keyphrase-extraction-9d6ff4c4a68b).